 We should replace the dry filter to ensure its hygroscopicity, as well as the safe and stable operation of the chiller to meet the normal use needs of users.

 Therefore, in order to prevent moisture from entering the refrigeration system, a dry filter must be provided to absorb the moisture that has entered the system.

-These controller are for high voltage and low voltage protector of the chiller system.
+These controllers are for high voltage and low voltage protectors of the chiller system.

 When the high pressure is too high and the low pressure is too low, an alarm signal is generated